CHILLIWACK

 Chilliwack Well Drilling FAQ: Is there a guarantee that we will have water?

-Well drilling is a significant investment for most property owners, we do all that we can prior to drilling to protect our clients from unexpected well drilling difficulties.
+Well drilling is a significant investment for most property owners, and we do all that we can prior to drilling to protect our clients from unexpected well drilling difficulties.
 We do not support the practice of deep-holing when drilling in the Upper Fraser Valley and work in the best interest of our local clients.

 Chilliwack Well Drilling FAQ: How much water should I expect from a well?